 I try to have a fiction book and a nonfiction book going at the same time, and usually a couple others that I’m doing as read-alouds (or listens) with various groups of my kids.
 Here are a few of my favorites over the years.
 This post contains Amazon and other affiliate links.

 In Conversation with God: This is a seven-volume set of books of meditations on the gospel readings that covers every day of the year.
 Volume 2 covers Lent, Holy Week, Eastertide.
 I’m reading it daily during my private prayer time.
 I love these books because they have a really practical unsentimental approach that fits my temperament.
 The meditations are best read alongside the gospel for the day, but can be understood without it.
 Also available as a daily podcast.
 Appropriate for men, women, and teens.

 Set a Fire Lent Journal: The beautiful Lent journals by Blessed is She never disappoint.
-I’m late to my recommendations here, and they’re sold out of the book version of the women’s journal, but it’s available as a digital download here.
 The kids’ hardcover version is really lovely and would make a great addition to Lent at home for kids.
 My middle kids are so excited to have a Lenten devotional just for them.
-You get immediate access to a digital version of the journal.
 Suitable for children 6-12 years old.

 In Sinu Jesu: I’ve recommended this before and I’ll probably do it again.
 These messages from Jesus and his mother, Mary, received in prayer by a Benedictine Monk beginning in 2007, and published with an imprimatur in 2016, are beautiful and convicting.
 This book is full of God’s mercy and plenty of inspiration for us to resolve to reconcile our will to his.
 Appropriate for adults and teens.
 Buy an extra copy for your priest, you’re going to want to give him one.